-Why your ecommerce business needs a growth strategy
+Why your eCommerce business needs a growth strategy

-An ecommerce growth strategy is a comprehensive plan that outlines how an online business can increase its revenue, acquire new customers, and retain existing ones.
-And with the rapid increase in ecommerce shops, having a growth strategy is no longer optional—it’s essential.
+An eCommerce growth strategy is a comprehensive plan that outlines how an online business can increase its revenue, acquire new customers, and retain existing ones.
+And with the rapid increase in eCommerce shops, having a growth strategy is no longer optional—it’s essential.

 As competition intensifies and advertising costs rise, businesses must optimize their marketing efforts to effectively reach their target audience.
 A solid strategy not only helps reduce customer acquisition costs but also focuses on customer retention, which is significantly more cost-effective than constantly acquiring new customers.